 You might be able to apply to change ('switch') to a Spouse visa if you're already in the UK on a Skilled Worker visa and meet the eligibility requirements.
 Just make sure to apply before your current visa ends to avoid overstaying.

-If you are considering changing your Skilled Worker visa to a Spouse visa, call Moeen & Co.
-Solicitors at 0203 959 7755 or fill in our online contact form.
+If you're currently on a Skilled Worker visa and planning to switch to a UK Spouse visa, speak to Moeen & Co.
+Solicitors today on 0203 959 7755 for legal help.

 Table of Contents